plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Now everything is prepared to work on the migration of the package.

-However, it is a good idea to now try
+However, for small or simple packages it is a good idea to now try

 .. code-block:: shell

     ./bin/instance fg

 and check if your instance starts up already.
-If it does not start up, you will get some hints about what needs to be fixed from the error messages that you see.
+If it does not start up, you should continue with the next steps instead of trying to fix each issue as it appears.

 2 Automated Fixing With Modernize